ThomasCalle/Regex-in-JavaScript-A-Comprehensive-Tutorial-by-Thomas-Calle/Tutorial/Matching-an-Email-Regex.md

 ### Conclusion

 Quantifiers are essential in regex as they allow you to control the number of occurrences of a pattern.
-Therefore, understanding how to properly use quantifiers, you are able create more precise and flexible regular expressions throughout your studies for various use cases.
+Therefore, understanding how to properly use quantifiers, you are able to create more precise and flexible regular expressions throughout your studies for various use cases.

 ## Grouping Constructs